urbanrotnik/scinote-api-v1-docs/source/includes/_tasks.md

 }
 ```

 This endpoint retrieves all tasks from a specific experiment.
+Task inputs/outputs can be included as relationships.

 ### HTTP Request